 The program will have a significant impact in bringing new perspectives and voices to solving critical needs in cancer research and treatment.

-The Cancer-PREP program is funded by an American Cancer Society Diversity in Cancer Research grant.
+The Cancer-PREP program is funded by a grant from the American Cancer Society.

 American Cancer Society logo